Tabulater/KingsUniveristyCollege/README.md

 ## 🎉 Results

 **Your neural network successfully:**
-- ✅ Predicts Wq from lambda and Lq with 92.26% accuracy
+- ✅ Predicts Wq from lambda and Lq with low error (MSE, MAE, RMSE)
-- ✅ Uses all variables for 98.64% accuracy
+- ✅ Uses all variables for even lower error (MSE, MAE, RMSE)
 - ✅ Learns from your real queue data
 - ✅ Discovers its own "little law" based on your system
 - ✅ Provides easy-to-use GUI interface